 There remains a risk that student numbers and demand for student accommodation could be impacted by a another wave of Covid-19 in the Winter of 2021.
-However, with the roll out of the vaccine programmer now being completed, and the increased speed of the of the second booster jab roll out, there is increased optimism of a return to normality for the full 2021/22 academic year, with occupancy returning to pre pandemic levels for terms 1 and 2.
+However, with the roll out of the vaccine programmer now being completed, and the increased speed of the of the booster jab roll out, there is increased optimism of a return to normality for the full 2021/22 academic year.
+Occupancy was at 100% for term 1.